 The Kissinger Fellowship provides a unique opportunity for senior leaders to hone their skills, in taking on a challenge of international significance, and taking advantage of the conferred convening authority, according to Sir Evelyn de Rothschild, the McCain Institute’s chairman of this fellowship program.

 The North Vietnamese had agreed to the repatriation of all American POWs as a condition for the withdrawal of U.S. forces in Vietnam.
 They were scheduled to be released in three groups according to the dates of their capture, with the longest held POWs released first.
-The order of the return was a matter of pride and honor to the POWs.
+The order of returns was a matter of pride and honor to the POWs.

 In the summer of 1968, after his father, Admiral John S. McCain Jr., had been appointed Commander in Chief of U.S. forces in the Pacific, Senator McCain’s captors offered to release him.
 Although he was in poor physical condition at the time and held in solitary confinement, he refused to go home ahead of men who had been captured before him.
 The Vietnamese insisted he do so on repeated occasions, but he continued to refuse.
 In August, he was subjected to severe and prolonged torture, and forced to sign a “confession.”